-Air fryer asparagus, crunchy, delicious, and ready in less than 10 minutes, this makes the perfect super quick side dish.
+Air fryer asparagus is crunchy, delicious, and ready in less than 10 minutes, this makes the perfect super quick side dish.

 Cooking crispy tender asparagus in the air fryer is a good choice for a busy weeknight meal.
-You can serve the veggies as a side dish for pretty much anything, you can cut the spears into smaller pieces and mix them with pasta, olive oil and more Parmesan or serve with risotto.
+You can serve the veggies as a side dish for pretty much anything.
+You can cut the spears into smaller pieces and mix them with pasta, olive oil, and more Parmesan or serve them with risotto.

 For another fast recipe, have a look at these Quick Air Fryer Turkey Burgers!